patrickthibaudeau/moodle_local_roomsupport/README.md

     sudo apt install php_ssh2
     service apache2 restart
-Two settings are required.
-You probably already guessed it.

- 1. Username
- 2. Password
 ### Web services
 The token you created in the earlier steps will be required
 ### Agent Site URL